 This has saturated the internet with content—it’s safe to say that many businesses have a hard time standing out.
 Just publishing isn’t enough anymore, you have to distribute.

 By spending the time to create a solid and comprehensive content distribution workflow, you can almost guarantee the accuracy of your campaign.
-A good workflow makes it easy to manage, monitor and track your campaign, and will allow you to achieve the results you want to achieve.
+A good content marketing workflow makes it easy to manage, monitor and track your campaign, and will allow you to achieve the results you want to achieve.

 Step 1: Determine which channels you’ll use for distribution.